AliWindsor/MusicBrainz-Search/README.txt

     •    User selects any item from the list and a webkit page is loaded with detailed information about the artist.

 I have attempted to implement the following:
-    •    Programatic UI with UIKit
+    •    Programatic UI with UIKit.
     •    MVVM architecture.
     •    RESTful call to MusicBrainz API